William Bartram (North Carolina politician): Visits by John and William Bartram

 John Bartram visited his half-brother William many times during the 1760s.
-William Bartram, the naturalist, or Billy as his father John and mother Ann had called him, lived with the Bartrams at Ashwood for four years, from 1761 to 1765.
+John's son William Bartram, the naturalist, or Billy as his father John and mother Ann had called him lived with the Bartrams at Ashwood for four years, from 1761 to 1765.
 Young Billy had arrived in Bladen County attempting to become a merchant after he completed his apprenticeship with a merchant in Philadelphia.
 His mercantile operation was never successful.
 Billy made one more attempt to profit in Cape Fear in 1771, but quickly ran out of money and was bailed out by his father.
 Billy left Ashwood in the latter part of 1772, by the time his uncle, his uncle's wife Elizabeth, and cousin William had all died.
-It has been suggested that William Bartram, the naturalist, had a love-affair with his cousin Mary, the daughter of William Bartram.
+It has been suggested that William Bartram, the naturalist, had a love-affair with his cousin Mary, the daughter of Colonel William Bartram.
 While nothing definite can be surmised by the remainder of their letters, the younger William held a fondness for Ashwood and corresponded with Mary often throughout his later years.
-He once wrote Mary, widowed after her marriage with Thomas Robeson Jr., of the beautiful landscapes around Cape Fear, calling it "the temperate and flowery region", he also spoke of it as "your delightful country", adding that she is "the most pleasing object."
+He once wrote Mary, widowed after her marriage with Thomas Robeson Jr., a patriot leader of the Battle of Elizabethtown and the namesake of Robeson County, of the beautiful landscapes around Cape Fear, calling it "the temperate and flowery region".
+He also spoke of it as "your delightful country", adding that she is "the most pleasing object."

 Burial

 Colonel William Bartram died on October 24, 1770.
-Colonel William Bartram and his son Dr. William Bartram were buried at the family plot at the Carver's Creek Quaker (which later became Methodist) Church in Bladen County, North Carolina.
+Colonel William Bartram, his wife Elizabeth, his daughter Sarah, his granddaughter Elizabeth Brown, and his son William Bartram III are buried at the same brick enclosure at the Carver's Creek burying ground at the Carver's Creek Quaker Meeting House, which later became the Carver's Creek Methodist Church, in Bladen County, North Carolina.

 Legacy

-His plantation Ashwood acquired a reputation for being haunted and was consequently pulled down in 1856 or 1857 after both a slave known as Dorcas, born in 1810 or 1812, and Eliza, the daughter of David Gillespie and wife of John A. Robeson, purported to have seen two ghosts at the plantation.
+His plantation Ashwood acquired a reputation for being haunted and was consequently pulled down in 1856 or 1857 after both a slave known as Dorcas, born in 1810 or 1812, and Eliza, the daughter of David B. Gillespie and wife of John A. Robeson, purported to have seen two ghosts at the plantation.
 The ghosts were of the fiancée of William's son William, who after he had died of yellow fever in Brunswick, despondently drowned herself in the Cape Fear River at a place still known today as Polly White's Leap, and Thomas Brown, who was a patriot leader of the Battle of Elizabethtown, the husband of William's daughter Sarah, and a widower who had lived in Ashwood and was forced to transfer it to William's daughter Mary by an act passed by the North Carolina General Assembly of 1777.

 White Lake was formerly known as Bartram Lake.
 Bartram once owned the land near the lake.